-Impress your friends and family this holiday season with my easy seafood pasta bake- made with a combination of seafood, perfectly cooked pasta and a creamy white wine sauce!
+Impress your friends and family this holiday season with my easy creamy seafood pasta bake- made with a combination of seafood, perfectly cooked pasta and a white wine cream sauce!
+Seafood pasta is an easy to make seafood casserole, elegant and the perfect recipe for any weeknight or even entertaining.

 Creamy Seafood Pasta Bake